Lord of the Rings: Fellowship of the Ring (PlayStation 2)

 It’s a game with multiple imperfections, but its overall easiness, the satisfaction of battle (despite the flaws there), and, most notably, the sheer nostalgia and wonderment of playing something modeled after one of your favorite novels makes the experience much more enjoyable.
 It may not be the greatest adaptation ever made, but it still leaves me filled with a profound sense of contentment.

-If you enjoyed this Lord of the Rings: Fellowship of the Ring review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Lord of the Rings: Fellowship of the Ring review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!